trmittal24/swaad/_posts/2021-04-02-salt-swaad-anusaar.md

   <img  src="{{ site.baseurl }}/assets/images/saltbae.gif">
 </p>

 Another tip is **"Season as you go"**, meaning salt each layer of the dish right away.
 Making a curry with 3 components?
 Salt the base gravy while cooking it, then salt it again when you add the tomato puree, and finally again when you add the 3rd component (Potato, paneer, veggies...).
+If you have some accompanying rice/pasta/noodles, you can add salt in the water you are boiling them in.

 Follow these tips and I'm sure you will find your accurate measurement :)